AlcoholRehabHelp Logo

 How to Get AA Chips

 People in recovery can receive sobriety chips in a few different ways.
-Many people get AA chips at recovery meetings or after a treatment program.
+Many people get AA chips at recovery meetings, after a treatment program, or if they’ve remained sober for a particular time.

-If you're a member of an AA group that does not hand out sobriety chips but would like to be part of the tradition, it's possible to switch to a different group that uses them.
+If you’re a member of an AA group that does not hand out sobriety chips but would like to be part of the tradition, switching to a different group that uses them is possible.

-If you receive an AA coin, you aren't required to do anything specific with it.
+You aren’t required to do anything specific when you receive an AA coin.
 Its primary purpose is to remind you of your daily decision to maintain sobriety.

 7 sources cited